Research Funding New Zealand

 - National health research policy and advice to the MoH (with MBIE support).

-The current advisory committees (e.g. Public Health Research, Biomedical Research and Māori Health Research committees) were set up under the Health Research Council Act 1990 following strict guidelines.
-Under the new system, Research Funding NZ will appoint the appropriate advisory groups to support decision making, including a Māori Health Research advisory group.
+The current advisory committees (for example, the Public Health Research, Biomedical Research and Māori Health Research committees) were set up under the Health Research Council Act 1990 following strict guidelines.
+Under the new system, RFNZ will draw on assessors, panels and experts in New Zealand and overseas to inform funding decisions and advice to Minsters on science investments and strategy that includes Māori and Pacific health research.